 - Cover with the upholstery fabric and staple from the back.
 I chose this beautiful Faux Fur from Joann’s.

-Once the bench top is upholstered, attach the top using 2” Spax screws to the frame we built using the plans.
+Once the benchtop is upholstered, attach the top using 2” screws to the frame built in Step 5.

 You can get the Printable Plans for this Upholstered X-bench!